maycon-queiroz/ignite-challenge-swagger/readme.md

 ## 📝 Rota - [GET] /users
 ### 📌 Should be able to list all users

-For this test, using the proper useCase, the route must recieve the `admin` user `id` from `user_id` request header and return a user list created.
+For this test, using the proper useCase, the route must receive the `admin` user `id` from `user_id` request header and return a user list created.

 ### 📌 Should not be able to a non admin user get list of all users and Should not be able to a non existing user get list of all users